marcosrdac/nixos/README.md

 - NixOS should be easy to reinstall and be ready to use --- so that I no longer feel attachment for my machines
 - Each host should have its own configuration file inside ./hosts
-- Each user should be listed along with its configs inside ./users
-- Each host configuration should list the belonging users for the host
 - Almost every config should be modularized in ./lib/modules so that a computer configuration is always clear
 - Personal stuff should not be in this repository
 - Each user is responsible for using the system as wished (via personal config repositories and HomeManager or not)